deuxfleurs-org/garage/script/jepsen.garage/README.md

 ### Register linear, without timestamp patch

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 20  --concurrency 20 --workload reg1 --ops-per-key 100`
+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 20 --workload reg1 --ops-per-key 100`

+Results without timestamp patch:

-Results: fails with a simple clock-scramble nemesis.
+- Fails with a simple clock-scramble nemesis (`--scenario c`).
   Explanation: without the timestamp patch, nodes will create objects using their local clock only as a timestamp, so the ordering will be all over the place if clocks are scrambled.

-### Register linear, with timestamp patch
+Results with timestamp patch (`--patch tsfix2`):

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 20  --concurrency 20 --workload reg1 --ops-per-key 100 --patch tsfix1`

-Results:

 - No failure with clock-scramble nemesis

-- Fails with clock-scramble nemesis + partition nemesis
+- Fails with clock-scramble nemesis + partition nemesis (`--scenario cp`).

+**This test is expected to fail.**
-Explanation: S3 objects are not meant to behave like linearizable registers.
+Indeed, S3 objects are not meant to behave like linearizable registers.
 TODO explain using a counter-example

-### Read-after-write CRDT register model, without timestamp patch
+### Read-after-write CRDT register model

 Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload reg2 --ops-per-key 100`

+Results without timestamp patch:

-Results: fails with a simple clock-scramble nemesis.
+- Fails with a simple clock-scramble nemesis (`--scenario c`).
   Explanation: old values are not overwritten correctly when their timestamps are in the future.

-### Read-after-write CRDT register model, with timestamp patch (v2 with DeleteObject fix as well)
+Results with timestamp patch (`--patch tsfix2`):

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload reg2 --ops-per-key 100 --patch tsfix2`

-Results:

-- No failures with clock-scramble nemesis + partition nemesis
+- No failures with clock-scramble nemesis + partition nemesis (`--scenario cp`).
+  This proves that `tsfix2` (PR#543) does improve consistency.

-- Fails with layout reconfiguration nemesis (TODO: test more and investigate)
+- **Fails with layout reconfiguration nemesis** (`--scenario r`) (TODO: note down the run id of a failed run)
+  (TODO: test more and investigate).
+  This is the failure mode we are looking for and trying to fix for NLnet task 3.

 ### Set, basic test (write some items, then read)

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload set1 --ops-per-key 100`
+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload set1 --ops-per-key 100 --patch tsfix2`

 Results:

-- For now, no failures with clock-scramble nemesis + partition nemesis
+- For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run

-- TODO: layout reconfiguration nemesis (does not fail yet! but it should)
+- Failures were not yet achieved with only the layout reconfiguration nemesis, although they should be.

+- **Fails with partition + layout reconfiguration nemesis** (`--scenario pr`) (TODO: note down the run id of a failed run)
+  (TODO: test more and investigate).
+  This is the failure mode we are looking for and trying to fix for NLnet task 3.

 ### Set, continuous test (interspersed reads and writes)

-TODO
+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload set2 --ops-per-key 100 --patch tsfix2`

+Results:

+- For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run

+- Failures were not yet achieved with only the layout reconfiguration nemesis, although they should be.

+- TODO: failures should be achieved with `--scenario pr`?
+Even with 4 or 5 consecutive test runs, no failures were achieved, why?
+  (TODO: note down the run id of a failed run)

 ## Investigating (and fixing) errors